 Geelong Arts Centre Redevelopment

-Honouring the precinct’s existing campus-like layout, the building has been envisioned as a series of destinations each with their own design narrative, where new and existing facilities connect via paths from Ryrie Street to Little Malop Street.
+In keeping with the wider precinct’s campus-like layout, the centre has been designed as a collection of captivating destinations, each with its own unique design narrative.
+These spaces seamlessly connect new and existing facilities, forming a dynamic pathway from Ryrie Street to Little Malop Street.

 The site is right opposite our much-loved Geelong Library and Heritage Centre.